LunaCelestine/TitanicDatasetAnalysis/README.md

-# LogisticRegression
+# Titanic Dataset Analysis
-This is a test of sklearn's built in logistic regression model.

-+Data: built-in iris dataset

-+Model: logistic regression

-+Performance: 98% accuracy, 1 misclassification
+This is a series of machien learning models that perform classification analysis on the Titanic dataset.
+The Label attribute is whether or not a particular passenger survived the event.